MonashAPS/cq23-game-server/docs/game_logic/communication.md

 When you receive the end signal, you should close your program.

+## Communication Stages

-## World Init
+### World Init Stage

-Before the main communication cycle starts between the game and your players, a few messages will be sent from the game to you in, one-way.
+Before the main communication cycle starts between the game and your players, a few messages will be sent from the game to you, one-way.
 These messages are some initial information about the game and the map that you will need to implement your strategies.

-These include, your tank id (so you would know which tank of the two you are controlling), the location of the walls, the location of the boundaries around the map, etc. Refer to [Types](types.md) to see a full list of objects that could be in these messages.
+These include, your tank id (so you would know which tank of the two you are controlling), the location of the walls, the location of the boundaries around the map, etc.

+Inside these stage, you will get information about your tank id and the objects inside the map.

-### Your Tank ID
+#### Your Tank ID

 The very first message you receive will be your tank id.
 This is important so you can identify which tank belongs to you in the game.
 If you've read the [tanks page](../game_objects/tank.md), you would know that tanks (like all other